dex2dot0/community-plugin-docs/website/docs/documentation/tools/SideMenu/Links and Resources Configuration/index.md

 With the Links and Resources tool in the Side Menu, you can create quick links and actions including:

-[//]: # 'TODO'

-**Need to test what is available and how it works.**

-- Hyperlinks to web pages
+- Hyperlinks to external web pages
-- Email popups that can include subject, email body, and email address(es) to send to
+- Email popups that can include a pre-populated subject and send to fields
 - Print forms
 - Input form popups
-- Go to a speific input form
+- Shortcuts to go to a specific input form
-- Open a specific eFolder document
+- Opening a specific eFolder document
 - Displaying a specific service
 - Running pricing

-## Setup
+## Setup Tool Access

 1. In Encompass
 2. Click on the Settings Menu